TheIthorian/Gravity/README.md

 -   `addParticleToDom(particle)` - Adds a particle instance to the DOM associated with this instance.
 -   `clearAnnotations()` - Removes all annotations.
 -   `step()` - Moves the simulation forward 1 step.
--   `removeParticleById(id)` - Removes a particle with the associated id from the insatnce.
+-   `removeParticleById(id)` - Removes a particle with the associated id from the instance.
 -   `pauseSim()` - Pauses the simulation.
 No more steps are made until the sim is resumes.
 -   `startSim()`- Starts the simulation again if it is paused.
 -   `reset()` - Removes all particles from the instance